Herter's Ammo Review: Is It Any Good? That Depends...

 The most obvious question is also the most difficult to answer, unfortunately.
 Is the ammo any good?
 Probably, yes.

 See, Herter’s isn’t actually a company anymore; they went bankrupt in the 1980s.
 What happened after is a familiar story in the firearms industry: the brand name got bought out and is now used by another retailer.
-In this case, Cabela’s currently owns the Herter’s brand name and contracts out the actual production of the ammo to other ammo manufacturers.
+In this case, Cabela’s currently owns the Herter’s brand name and contracts out the actual production of the ammo to other companies.

 Winchester is, of course, great!
 They make excellent ammo that hunters, target shooters, and those looking to defend themselves can depend on.